danielsaidi/website_danielsaidi/collections/_lyrics/misfortune/midnightenlightened/pain-unbearable.md

 ---
 name:   Pain Unbearable
+band:   Misfortune
+album:  Midnightenlightened
 ---

-Shadowland on the other side - by our nocturnal rites he arises
+Shadowland on the other side
+By our nocturnal rites he arises
-Inside a temple of flesh he's been waiting, now released before our eyes
+Inside a temple of flesh he's been waiting
+Now released before our eyes
 Beams of light sealed him in
-for his immense sins
+For his immense sins

-Through the night our master comes, shadows are hailing his freedom
+Through the night our master comes
+Shadows are hailing his freedom

-He cuts the ears of the blind men, so that they can feel but his touch
+He cuts the ears of the blind men
+So that they can feel but his touch
+Pain unbearable
+Growing stronger
-Pain unbearable, growing stronger, but not enough
+But not enough

-He walks the path of the darkened sense, through the night we march on, follow the unleashed manifestation, bringing on pain unbearable strong
+He walks the path of the darkened sense
+Through the night we march on
+Follow the unleashed manifestation
+Bringing on pain unbearable strong

 Beams of darkness burst free from the shadowland
 Night will last for eternity

-He punctures the eyes of the deaf men, so that they can feel but his touch
+He punctures the eyes of the deaf men
+So that they can feel but his touch
+Pain unbearable
+Growing stronger
-Pain unbearable, growing stronger, but not enough
+But not enough

+Pain
-Pain - the fine art of demise
+The fine art of demise
+Pain
-Pain - unbearable it shines
+Unbearable it shines